GoogleCloudPlatform/cloud-sdk-docker/README.md

 ```

 Once authentication succeeds, credentials are preserved in the volume of _gcloud-config_ container.
-To list compute instances using these credentials, use the configured:
+To list compute instances using these credentials, use the configured volume:
 ```
 docker run --rm -ti --volumes-from gcloud-config google/cloud-sdk gcloud compute instances list --project your_project NAME        ZONE           MACHINE_TYPE   PREEMPTIBLE  INTERNAL_IP  EXTERNAL_IP      STATUS instance-1  us-central1-a  n1-standard-1               10.240.0.2   8.34.219.29      RUNNING
 ```

-> Warning:  the volume gcloud-config now has your credentials/JSON key file embedded in it; carefully control access to it.
+> :warning: **Warning**:  the volume gcloud-config now has your credentials/JSON key file embedded in it; carefully control access to it.

 ### Installing additional components